Focus on Asia – Dynamics of the Performing Arts in Asia

 The program will bring an introductory presentation by Godlive Lawani, an independent curator, distributor, manager and expert in the performing arts in Asia.
 Lawani will provide initial insight into the Asian market and present a selection of the most important trade fairs, festivals and platforms in Asia.
 She will moderate the program, together with Catherine Launay from the Berlin Performing Arts Program.

 Following this, experts will introduce leading platforms, festivals and networks which connection the Asian community with the international independent performing arts.
-This includes representatives from South Korea (Performing Arts Market in Seoul – PAMS), Thailand (Bangkok International Performing Arts Meeting – BIPAM), Singapore (The Esplanade Co Ltd), Hong Kong (Tai Kwun), Japan (Yokohama International Performing Arts Meeting – YPAM) and Taiwan (Taipei Performing Arts Festival).
+This includes representatives from South Korea (Project Dari, Arts in Public Spaces), Thailand (Bangkok International Performing Arts Meeting – BIPAM), Singapore (The Esplanade Co Ltd), Hong Kong (Tai Kwun), Japan (Yokohama International Performing Arts Meeting – YPAM) and Taiwan (Taipei Performing Arts Festival).
 In addition, interactive sessions and a shared final discussion will offer the opportunity to reflect upon current trends, exchange strategies and discuss the changing conditions that mark international collaboration with the Asian performing arts sector.
 With this, we are looking to support professional exchange and initiate new cooperations.

 Programme